evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 755 liters.
-With the third-row seat down, it is 2554 liters.
+The trunk offers a cargo capacity of 755 liters (26.7 CU FT).
+With the third-row seat folded down, this expands to 2554 liters (26.7 CU FT).

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.